Eventador/eventador_examples/fraud/README.md

 - A generator to create hypothetical data
 - SQL examples for processing the stream
 - Configuration parameters for Eventador Platform
+- A single page application to display the data

 You will need: